-You can mix and match boosters.
+Adults can mix and match boosters.

 If you got a J&J vaccine, can you get a Pfizer or Moderna booster?

-Yes.
+Yes, if you are 18 or older.
 Research suggests that might be a good approach: A National Institutes of Health study presented in October to the FDA advisory committee found that a Moderna booster given to people who had previously received a J&J shot produced the most antibodies against the coronavirus.
 A Pfizer booster given to people who had received a J&J shot produced slightly fewer antibodies.
 A J&J booster produced the least antibodies.